 Peripheral neuropathy is a condition that involves damage to the peripheral nervous system.
-To emphasize, our peripheral nerves carry signals to and from our central nervous system.
-Hence, malfunctioning of these nerves causes disruption and affects how the body reacts to reflexes.
+Our peripheral nerves carry signals to and from our central nervous system.
+Malfunctioning of these nerves causes disruption and affects how the body reacts to reflexes.
 For instance, it can affect your body’s reaction to stimuli like pain and temperature.
 An estimated 30 million Americans suffer from peripheral neuropathy of some kind.
 Most importantly about 60-70% of diabetic patients are known to suffer from peripheral neuropathy.
-Hence, if not treated in time or managed well, it can lead to lower limb amputations.
+If not treated in time or managed well, it can lead to lower limb amputations.
 Moreover, nearly 54,000 diabetics undergo amputations, 75% of which are preventable.
-To summarize, here is a beginners guide to DPN for you:

 What is diabetic peripheral neuropathy?